TARDIS

-The TARDIS (/ˈtɑrdɪs/; acronym for "Time And Relative Dimension(s) In Space") is a fictional hybrid of the time machine and spacecraft that appears in the British science fiction television series Doctor Who and its various spin-offs.
-Its exterior appearance mimics a police box, an obsolete type of telephone kiosk that was once commonly seen on streets in Britain.
-Paradoxically, its interior is shown as being much larger than its exterior, commonly described as being "bigger on the inside".
+The TARDIS (/ˈtɑrdɪs/; acronym for "Time And Relative Dimension(s) In Space") is a fictional hybrid of a time machine and spacecraft that appears in the British science fiction television series Doctor Who and its various spin-offs.
+While a TARDIS is capable of disguising itself, the exterior appearance of the Doctor's TARDIS typically mimics a police box, an obsolete type of telephone kiosk that was once commonly seen on streets in Britain in the 1940s and 50s.
+Its interior is shown as being much larger than its exterior, commonly described as being "bigger on the inside".

 Due to the significance of Doctor Who in popular British culture, the shape of the police box is now more strongly associated with the TARDIS than its real-world inspiration.
-The name and design of the TARDIS is a registered trademark of the British Broadcasting Corporation (BBC), despite the fact that the design was originally created by the Metropolitan Police Service.
+The name and design of the TARDIS is a registered trademark of the British Broadcasting Corporation (BBC), although the design was originally created by the Metropolitan Police Service.

 Name

-TARDIS is an acronym of "Time And Relative Dimension(s) in Space".
+TARDIS is an acronym of "Time And Relative Dimension in Space".
 The word "Dimension" is alternatively rendered in the plural.
-The acronym was explained in the first episode of the show, An Unearthly Child (1963), in which the Doctor's granddaughter claims to have made it up herself.
+The first story, An Unearthly Child (1963), used the singular "Dimension".
+The 1964 novelisation Doctor Who in an Exciting Adventure with the Daleks used "Dimensions" for the first time and the 1965 serial The Time Meddler introduced the plural in the television series – although the script had it as singular, actor Maureen O'Brien changed it to "Dimensions".
+Both continued to be used during the classic series; in "Rose" (2005), the Ninth Doctor uses the singular (although this was a decision of actor Christopher Eccleston— the line was plural in the script for the episode).
+The acronym was explained in the first episode of the show, An Unearthly Child (1963), in which the Doctor's granddaughter Susan claims to have made it up herself.
+Despite this, the term is used commonly by other Time Lords to refer to both the Doctor's and their own time ships.

 Generally, "TARDIS" is written in all uppercase letters, but may also be written in title case as "Tardis".
-The word "Tardis" first appeared in print in the Christmas 1963 edition of Radio Times, which refers to "the space-time ship Tardis", and this publication has often italicised it to connote a ship's name.
+The word "Tardis" first appeared in print in the Christmas 1963 edition of Radio Times, which refers to "the space-time ship Tardis".